Sign In Forgot Password

 Social Action Committee

-The Social Action Committee organizes programs and projects that engage the congregation in the Jewish mandates of social justice and tikkun olam, making our world a better place.
-The committee offers the congregation opportunities to perform service to the community.
-It provides education and takes action on larger social issues.
+The Social Action Committee organizes programs and projects to engage the congregation in the Jewish mandates of social justice and tikkun olam, making our world a better place.
+The committee offers opportunities to perform service to the community, as well as education and advocacy on social justice issues.
 Learn more about our mitzvah activities.

 Racial Justice Action Team